wangeditor-team/wangeditor-usage-doc-en/docs/pages/07-upload images/01-config server interface.md

-# Config server interface
+# Config Server Interface
-**Note: If you have trouble in uploading pictures, you can see the browser developer tools by and read the error message. **
+**Note: If you have trouble in uploading images, please open the browser developer tools and check the error message output by console.error. **

-# Config interface
+# Config Interface

 ```javascript
 const E = window.wangEditor